NorthEast Plastic Surgery logo

 In some instances, it may take several months for the soft tissue swelling to subside completely.
 During this period the sensation of the thigh and leg skin may be affected but will generally return to normal over a few months.

 The inner thigh scar can be unpredictable and will remain visible indefinitely.
-Instructions on low level laser therapy to optimise wound healing, swelling and scar management strategies such as massage, taping and silicone gel sheeting will be provided during post-operative consultations.
+Instructions on Light Emitting Diode (LED) therapy and Manual Lymphatic Drainage (MLD) to optimise wound healing, swelling and scar management strategies including massage, taping and silicone gel will be provided during post-operative consultations.

 The final result of thigh reduction surgery may not be fully appreciated until many months after surgery, due to the amount of time it takes for soft tissue swelling to subside.